How to build a recommendation system from scratch

 index

-Build Your Own Recommendation System: A Step-by-Step Guide
+How to Build a Recommendation System from Scratch: A Step-by-Step Guide

 Collaborative Filtering with Matrix Factorization

-Matrix factorization is a powerful technique that decomposes the user-item interaction matrix into latent factors, revealing underlying relationships.
-Here’s a basic implementation using Python and Singular Value Decomposition (SVD):
+Matrix factorization uncovers hidden patterns in user-item interactions.
+Here’s a basic Python implementation using Singular Value Decomposition (SVD):

 import numpy as np